Award of Garden Merit

-The Award of Garden Merit (AGM) is an award for plants by the British Royal Horticultural Society (RHS).
+The RHS Recommended: Award of Garden Merit is an award for plants by the British Royal Horticultural Society (RHS).
 It is based on assessment of the plants' performance under UK growing conditions.

 It includes the full range of cultivated plants, from annuals, biennials and perennials to shrubs and trees.
 It covers plants grown for specific purposes—such as vegetable crops, fruit, hedging, topiary, groundcover, summer bedding, houseplants, etc. It tests characteristics such as robustness, hardiness, longevity, flowering/fruiting abundance and quality, usefulness, and ease of cultivation.
 It pays particular attention to a plant's ability to survive and thrive in challenging conditions such as wind and frost.

-The AGM trophy symbol is widely used in gardening literature as a sign of exceptional quality, and is recognised as such by writers, horticulturalists, nurseries, and everybody in the UK who practises gardening.
+The RHS Recommended: AGM trophy symbol is widely used in gardening literature as a sign of exceptional quality, and is recognised as such by writers, horticulturalists, nurseries, and everybody in the UK who practises gardening.

 History

 The Award of Garden Merit is a mark of quality awarded, since 1922, to garden plants (including trees, vegetables and decorative plants) by the United Kingdom, Royal Horticultural Society (RHS).
 Awards are made annually after plant trials intended to judge the plants' performance under UK growing conditions.
 Trials may last for one or more years, depending on the type of plant being analysed, and may be performed at Royal Horticulture Society Garden in Wisley and other gardens or after observation of plants in specialist collections.
 Trial reports are made available as booklets and on the website.
 Awards are reviewed annually in case plants have become unavailable horticulturally, or have been superseded by better cultivars.